Lynnesbian/OldFediBooks/README.md

 FediBooks
 ==========

-A Python-based multiplatform markov fediverse bot creator and manager with an intuitive Qt-based GUI.
+A Python-based multiplatform fediverse bot creator and manager with an intuitive Qt-based GUI.
 It's **not ready or usable yet**, but it will be eventually.

 ## Installing (WIP)
 Python 3 is necessary.
 FediBooks (and some of its dependencies) will not work with Python 2.